Traumist/RIB-Data-Scraper/README.md

 Run the script and it will create a new database if it doesn't exist and append the data scraped to said database.

+If you want the data a bit cleaner use the cleaning notebook Cleaning.ipynb to clean the data and create a new table in the database with cleaned and more useable data.